 Hello!
 My name is Julia Duffy.

-I am an aspiring software engineer, currently working towards a master's degree in computer science at the University of Utah.
-My primary interests are in System Architecture, and Full Stack Development.
-In my free time, I love rock climbing and traveling!
+I am a software developer, currently working towards a master's degree in computer science at the University of Utah.
+My primary interests are in Full Stack Development, and Aerospace Technologies, and In my free time, I enjoy rock climbing and traveling!

 Download CV